KnownSubset/CSE559-FaceDetector/readme.markdown

   ![face1](https://github.com/KnownSubset/CSE559-facedetector/raw/master/face1.jpg "bad face") ![face2](https://github.com/KnownSubset/CSE559-facedetector/raw/master/face2.jpg "good face") ![face3](https://github.com/KnownSubset/CSE559-facedetector/raw/master/face3.jpg "bad face")

 It's quite likely that the same face will be detected several times for multiple levels of resolution.
 To help mitigate this factor, the maximum response from within a local area is usually determined to be the face.
 It also helps to have really good features that will not pick up half a face as being a face.
 To calculate the local maximum I used this [code](http://stackoverflow.com/questions/1856197/how-can-i-find-local-maxima-in-an-image-in-matlab), it works reasonably well as you see from the results below.
 It would generate better results if it would work within a threshold as it is still easy to recognize that multiple subsquares that overlap should be merged as a possible face.
+If more time was available, I code try to implement the approach listed in the paper for "Integration of Multiple Detections" by merging overlapping regions into a single detection.
 Then these steps are repeated for the image pyramid, until the next image cannot contain a 24x24 pixel feature.